-Extant research shows that CEO characteristics and moral preferences affect earnings management.
-This paper studies how investors infer CEOs' moral preferences from earnings management and how this perception - in conjunction with their own social and moral preferences - shapes their investment choices.
+Extant research shows that CEO characteristics affect earnings management.
+This paper studies how investors infer a specific characteristic of CEOs, namely moral commitment to honesty, from earnings management and how this perception - in conjunction with their own social and moral preferences - shapes their investment choices.
 We conduct two laboratory experiments simulating investment choices.
 Our results show that participants perceive a CEO to be more committed to honesty when they infer that the CEO engaged less in earnings management.
 For investment decisions, a one standard deviation increase in a CEO's perceived commitment to honesty compared to another CEO reduces the relevance of differences in the CEOs' claimed future returns by 40%.
 This effect is most prominent among investors with a proself value orientation.
 To prosocial investors, their own honesty values and those attributed to the CEO matter directly, while returns play a secondary role.
 Overall, perceived CEO honesty matters to different investors for distinct reasons.

 Keywords: Earnings management, honesty, investor preferences, investor segmentation, protected values.

 JEL-codes: M41, G41, G11

-Gibson: University of Geneva.
-Address: The Geneva Finance Research Institute.
-University of Geneva.
-40 Boulevard du Pont d'Arve, 1211 Geneva 4, Switzerland.
+\Gibson: University of Geneva.
+Address: The Geneva Finance Research Institute, University of Geneva, 40 Boulevard du Pont d'Arve, 1211 Geneva 4, Switzerland.
 Email: rajna.gibson@unige.ch.
 Sohn: European University Viadrina Frankfurt (Oder), Address: Chair of Management Accounting, European University Viadrina Frankfurt (Oder), Große Scharrnstraße 59, 15230 Frankfurt (Oder), Germany.
 Email: sohn@europa-uni.de.
 Tanner: Leadership Excellence Institute Zeppelin, Zeppelin University, and Department of Banking and Finance, University of Zurich.
 Address: Zeppelin University, Am Seemoser Horn 20, 88045 Friedrichshafen, Germany.
 Email: carmen.tanner@zu.de.
 Wagner: Swiss Finance Institute -- University of Zurich, CEPR, and ECGI.
 Address: University of Zurich, Department of Banking and Finance, Plattenstrasse 14, 8032 Zurich, Switzerland.
 Email: alexander.wagner@bf.uzh.ch.
 We thank the Swiss Finance Institute, the NCCR FINRISK, the UZH Research Priority Program Finance and Financial Markets, the Swiss National Science Foundation (PP001-102845) and the ERC (FP7/2007-2013, grant agreement 249415 RMAC) for support.
-The paper has benefited significantly from a fellow visit of Alexander Wagner at the Center for Advanced Studies Foundations of Law and Finance funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) - project FOR 2774.
 Participants at the American Economic Association (AEA) Annual Meeting 2017, ESA European Meeting 2016, the Financial Management Association (FMA) Annual Meeting 2017, the Conference of the German Society for Psychology 2016, the Conference of the Swiss Society for Financial Market Research (SGF) 2017, the Swiss Finance Institute Research Days 2017, TIBER 2016, the VHB Annual Meeting 2017, the Higher School of Economics, the University of Innsbruck, the University of Nottingham, and Goethe University Frankfurt provided helpful comments.
 We thank Galen Bodenhausen, Peter Bossaerts, Alice Eagly, Gerlinde Fellner, Harrison Hong (AEA discussant), Da Ke (FMA discussant), Douglas L. Medin, Susanne Neckermann, Daniel Urban (SGF discussant), Bernhard Reichert, and Richard J. Zeckhauser for valuable comments on previous versions of this manuscript.
 The authors declare that they have no relevant or material financial interests that relate to the research described in this paper.
 This paper was previously circulated under the title "Investing in managerial honesty."